 Portman Group Panel Decision: Complaint not upheld

-cartoon or cartoon like and that it more closely resembled a piece of art or oil painting than it did a cartoon.
-The Panel recognised that the colours used on the image were of a mature, shaded hue and that the image lacked luminescence or the bright
+not a cartoon or cartoon like and that it more closely resembled a piece of art or oil painting than it did a cartoon.
+The Panel recognised that the colours used on the image were of a mature, shaded hue and that the image lacked luminescence or

-colours that might be appealing to a younger audience.
-The Panel also concluded that the image was very old fashioned and traditional in style and was reminiscent of Victorian book illustrations and did not resemble any modern cartoons or characters.
+the bright colours that might be appealing to a younger audience.
+The Panel also concluded that the image was very old fashioned and traditional in style and was reminiscent of Victorian book illustrations and did not resemble any modern cartoons

 The new IARC rating system was introduced by Microsoft at the start of the year as a way to simplify the age rating process.
 Developers must fill in a questionnaire with general descriptions of age related issues.
 Software will then generate age